-If you have a newer printer model that is not listed in the drop down list you should pick a similar model in order to be able to finish the installation open T-RIP.
+If you have a newer printer model that is not listed in the drop down list you should pick a similar model in order to be able to finish the installation and open T-RIP.
 Email support@tbiznetwork.com requesting the drivers for your newer printer model.

 T-RIP needs to load the special printer driver (called a Printer Package).
+There are too many printer models to include in a download file or on the CD and these files often change as Epson makes upgrades to printers.
 If you are installing from a CD place the CD or DVD that includes these in the drive.
 Some versions of T-RIP have these drivers on the same CD or DVD as the main program.
 Other versions have a separate DVD that is called Printer Packages.
 If you are working from a download version you should select "Search dedicated Online Server" to find the correct Printer Package.
 Do NOT confuse this with looking for the Epson driver.
 This window is looking for the T-RIP driver.